MansiDodiya/Basics/README.md

-Things to know & learn while entering in the world of computers & Technology
+Things to know & learn while entering in the world of Computers & Technology